Bill

 Bill Summary

-AN ACT concerning water; relating to dams, levees and other water obstructions; clarifying which structures shall be considered water obstructions and not a dam; increasing application fees for a permit to construct, modify or add to a dam; requiring preconstruction permit fees to construct, modify or add to a water obstruction or to change or diminish the course, current or cross section of a stream; requiring any licensed professional engineer who conducts inspections required by the act to be approved by the chief engineer; adding a civil penalty of not less than $100 nor more than $1,000 per violation; remitting civil penalty amounts to the water structures fund; amending K.S.A.
-82a- 301, 82a-302, 82a-303b, 82a-305a and 82a-328 and repealing the existing sections.
+AN ACT concerning water; relating to dams, levees and other water obstructions; clarifying which structures shall be considered water obstructions and not a dam; increasing application fees for a permit to construct, modify or add to a dam; requiring preconstruction permit fees to construct, modify or add to a water obstruction or to change or diminish the course, current or cross section of a stream; requiring any licensed professional engineer who conducts inspections required by the act to be approved by the chief engineer or to be a certified intern engineer who is under the supervision of such a licensed professional engineer; adding a civil penalty of not less than $100 or more than $1,000 per violation; remitting civil penalty amounts to the state general fund; amending K.S.A.
+82a-301, 82a-302, 82a-303b and 82a- 305a and repealing the existing sections.

 AI Summary